Important notice

 The new digital application process was designed with the following objectives in mind:

-- online, structured application and referral process for faster time to decision,
+• online, structured application and referral process for faster time to decision

-- electronic tracking of notifications, tasks, and status of application,
+• electronic tracking of notifications, tasks, and status of application

-- statutory decision maker review to increase confidence in the program,
+• statutory decision maker review to increase confidence in the program

-- reliable, consistent data shared with multiple regulators to support integrated land use decisions.
+• reliable, consistent data shared with multiple regulators to support integrated land use decisions

 You will find additional tips and resources for completing a reservation application through Knowledge/FAQ section located in DRAS.
-For example, within DRAS, type in reservation into the search bar and you will find relevant knowledge articles such as How to Apply for a Reservation Amendment.
+For example, within DRAS, type reservation into the search bar and you will find relevant knowledge articles such as How to Apply for a Reservation Amendment.

 The following list of Knowledge Articles are accessible to familiarize yourself with the new LURP application process: